 Why is it important to build trust in teams?

-It has been shown that trust is related to team effectiveness, so if you want effective teams, it is really important that your employees trust both you, and each other.
+It has been shown that trust is related to team effectiveness, so if you want effective teams, including remote employees and in-office ones, it is really important that your employees trust both you and each other.

 Research has shown that when members within a team trust each other that team believes they perform better, feel less stressed, are more committed and are more satisfied.